akashcx/Housing-Price-Prediction/README.md

 # Housing-Price-Prediction
-An AI model based on TensorFlow 2.0 made with an ANN that predicts the housing prices in an urban environment with 99.8% accuracy.
-The dataset was obtained from Kaggle and 20% of the dataset was used as test data.
+A Deep Learning model based on TensorFlow on that predicts the Housing prices in an urban area.
+The Regression model uses an Artificial Neural Network.